Nethermind Joins Arbitrum

 Execution Clients (EL) are independent software implementations of the Ethereum Virtual Machine (EVM) that are responsible for taking user transactions, executing them correctly, and appending those state changes to the blockchain ledger.

 Similar to how there are different web browsers that allow you to access the same internet, each client implementation can offer varying benefits, with its own optimizations, architecture and features.
 Ethereum, for example, began with just one client: go-ethereum (Geth).
 But as it began to grow, so did the need for different types of clients.
-This is how Erigon and Nethermind came to be.
-Built by independent teams with its own unique architectures, offering new optimizations while running Ethereum.
+This is how Nethermind came to be.
+Built by an independent team with its own unique architecture, offering new optimizations while running Ethereum.

-These clients strengthen Arbitrum by reducing reliance on a single codebase as mentioned above, subsequently, this helps increase security and also enables additional validation of the chain's behavior.
+Having multiple clients strengthens Arbitrum by reducing reliance on a single codebase as mentioned above, and this subsequently helps increase security and enables additional validation of the chain's behavior.
 In addition to general security improvements, additional clients can open the door to performance improvements, new developer tools, and a wider range of use cases, including lightweight clients and more scalable infrastructure.

 For node runners that have ever watched their RPCs lag, or sync times crawl, whilst simultaneously pulling out every last strand of hair from their scalp, well, Nethermind may be the client you need.